John Cater (geographer)

-John Charles Cater (born 3 February 1953) served as Vice-Chancellor of Edge Hill University from 1993 - 2025.
-He is the longest-serving head of a United Kingdom higher education institution and is the Chair of the Universities UK Teacher Education Advisory Group.
+John Charles Cater (born 3 February 1953) served as vice-chancellor of Edge Hill University from 1993 to 2025.
+He is the longest-serving head of a United Kingdom higher education institution and is the chair of the Universities UK Teacher Education Advisory Group.
 Cater was appointed a Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours for services to Higher Education and Teacher Training.

 Early life

 He was born in Northampton, England on 3 February 1953, the eldest of four children.
 His paternal grandfather was a tied railwayman and his maternal grandparents were travellers and smallholders.
 He was brought up in Towcester, Northamptonshire, and has described himself as 'that year's kid from the council estate to go to grammar school'.

 Early career

 He completed a BA (Honours) degree in Geography at the University of Wales (Lampeter) in 1974, joining Liverpool Polytechnic (now Liverpool John Moores University) as a Research Assistant on graduating, subsequently holding Lecturer and Research Fellow posts at the same institution, working on Social Science Research Council and Community Relations Council research projects on black and Asian segregation, housing and business development.
 He has published a range of articles and book chapters on the above, and jointly authored a text on Social Geography with Trevor Jones.